The top 12 metrics for social media managers

 Summary - Get the top 12 KPIs for social media managers to measure the key metrics that will help you answer the question: "“How are we doing?”

-Social media is often the first touchpoint a company has with potential customers.
-And as social media platforms grow both in variety and user base, so do their importance in the overall marketing scheme.
+Social media is often the first touchpoint that consumers have with a company.
+And as social media platforms grow both in variety and user base, so does their importance in your overall marketing strategy.